-Whether you’re looking to earn your bachelor’s degree to advance your career or change professions, our flexible programs can help you get there.
+Whether you’re looking to earn your bachelor’s degree to advance your career or change professions, our flexible evening programs can help you get there.

-Our Bachelor of Liberal Arts Degree Completion program builds upon the students’ previous college studies with a core curriculum based on the tradition of liberal arts, and provides an opportunity for students to choose two concentrations from a wide variety of disciplines.
+Our Bachelor of Liberal Arts program builds upon your previous college studies with a core curriculum based on the tradition of liberal arts, and provides the opportunity for you to choose two concentrations from a wide variety of disciplines.
 We offer top-notch academics, connections with faculty, and personalized support, including one-on-one advising.

-BUS 2203 Accounting for Business (4 cr.)
+BUS 2203 Accounting for Business

 The study of communication at Merrimack provides students with an interdisciplinary approach to human interaction.
 According to a national survey of employers, communication is the most important skill sought when hiring and promoting.
 Communication courses provide students with opportunities to examine the theories and research used to develop the discipline as well as the skills and knowledge to meet the complex communication challenges of the 21st century.

-COM 1020 Public Communication (4 cr.)
+COM 1020 Public Communication

 COM2201-Intro to Interpersonal Communication